Hey

 infinitycastle52777

 That sounds awful.
 I wouldn't want to try going to an ER near a large city.
 It was bad enough here in our twin cities.
 I didn't really appreciate spending the night in the ER because there were no rooms in the hospital.
-They put me in a room with no tv, so there was nothing to do but be miserable and be focused on my misery.
-One of my biggest issues was they stopped ALL of my medications for 3 days.
+They put me in a room with no TV, so there was nothing to do but be miserable and focus on my misery.
+One of my biggest issues was that they stopped all of my medications for 3 days.
 And I take a lot of medications.
 I didn't really like that because I know they could have given me some through the IV.

 Lee